adityabagrii/Paper2PPT-Agentic-Presentation-Maker/README.md

 ### 0.7.1 - 2026-02-07
 - Added `--topic-scholarly-only` to restrict topic mode to reputable sources.

-### 0.7.0 - 2026-02-07
-- Added topic-only research mode with web search and automatic PDF collection.
-- Topic is expanded into a focused research query (LLM) before search.
-- Downloads PDFs into `work/web_pdfs/` for topic runs.

-### 0.6.7 - 2026-02-07
-- Added `--titles-only` to stop after slide titles for faster runs.

-### 0.6.6 - 2026-02-07
-- Added robust slide title JSON extraction with retries and fallback placeholder titles.

-### 0.6.5 - 2026-02-07
-- Added NVIDIA Flux (black-forest-labs/flux.1-kontext-dev) image generation provider and set as default.

-### 0.6.4 - 2026-02-07
-- Added diagram/image generation from slide figure ideas with optional OpenAI provider.

-### 0.6.3 - 2026-02-07
-- Print chunk summary previews and slide titles for better terminal visibility.

-### 0.6.2 - 2026-02-07
-- Interactive handling for slide title count mismatches: show titles, accept feedback, then auto-fix.

-### 0.6.1 - 2026-02-07
-- Interactive checkpoints now accept user feedback for titles/slides and include it in prompts.
-- Added resume support from `progress.json` via `--resume`.

-### 0.6.0 - 2026-02-07
-- Added interactive checkpoints to allow users to abort at key stages.
-- Added `--check-interval` for interactive prompting cadence.

-### 0.5.9 - 2026-02-07
-- Added `--retry-empty` to control retries for empty LLM outputs.

-### 0.5.8 - 2026-02-07
-- Retry empty LLM outputs for chunk summaries and prompt user to skip or quit.

-### 0.5.7 - 2026-02-07
-- Added `--name` to set a custom run directory name.

-### 0.5.6 - 2026-02-07
-- Robust slide title generation: retry/fix and fallback padding when LLM returns the wrong count.

-### 0.5.5 - 2026-02-07
 - GUI: Save a default root directory from the sidebar.
 - GUI: Reuse cached LLM client between runs to reduce setup time.
 - GUI: De-duplicate uploads and URL downloads to avoid redundant work.